 Custom Elements vs. Editor React Components

-You can build a site widget for your app using custom elements or Editor React Components.
+Custom elements and Editor React Components are two ways to build interactive components that Wix users can add to their sites.
 Custom elements work across all Wix editors, while Editor React Components are designed for Wix Harmony, Wix's AI-powered editor.

 Comparison at a glance